How to Guest Post (With Real Pitch Examples)

 All from one little picture that I turned into something newsworthy because it followed the current news cycle.

-The third marker of an idea that editors would find interesting is its uniqueness.
+The third marker of an idea that editors would find interesting is its originality.
 Obviously, everyone wants ideas that haven’t been done before.

 As a side note, one of the most common reasons an editor would reject your idea, if they do, is that they already covered it and you didn’t do a simple Google search to make sure.

 It’s actually not difficult to come up with an idea that hasn’t been done before.
 One near fail-proof trick to make an idea unique is to use your personal experience as a story vehicle, if it makes sense to.
 Here’s an example:

 The above is an actual published article by a student of mine, who drew this article’s inspiration from her real-life experiences.
 People love to read about other people’s stories and learning about other people’s experiences, especially when they can take away a lesson from the story.